ubports/docs.ubports.com/sdk/apps/qml/Ubuntu.Layouts/Layouts.rst

     }

-The layout of the children of Layouts is considered the default layout, i.e.
+The layout of the children of Layouts is considered the default layout, i.e. :ref:`currentLayout <sdk_ubuntu_layouts_layouts#currentLayout-prop>` is an empty string.
-`currentLayout </sdk/apps/qml/Ubuntu.Layouts/Layouts#currentLayout-prop>`__
-is an empty string.
 So in the above example, the buttons arranged in a row is the default layout.

 The layouts defined by
-`ConditionalLayout </sdk/apps/qml/Ubuntu.Layouts/ConditionalLayout/>`__
+:ref:`ConditionalLayout <sdk_ubuntu_layouts_conditionallayout>` components
-components are created and activated when at least one of the layout's condition is evaluated to true.
-In which case components marked for layout are re-parented to the components defined to lay out those defined in the
+are created and activated when at least one of the layout's condition is evaluated to true.
+In which case components marked for layout are re-parented to the components defined to lay out those defined in the :ref:`ConditionalLayout <sdk_ubuntu_layouts_conditionallayout>`.
-`ConditionalLayout </sdk/apps/qml/Ubuntu.Layouts/ConditionalLayout/>`__.
 In case multiple conditions are evaluated to true, the first one in the list will be activated.
 The deactivated layout is destroyed, exception being the default layout, which is kept in memory for the entire lifetime of the Layouts component.

 Upon activation, the created component fills in the entire layout block.